KoenZomers/KeePassOneDriveSync/README.md

 # KeePass OneDrive Sync

 I've created a free plugin for KeePass that allows syncing of multiple password databases from multiple OneDrives to a local version.
-It allows you to synchronize an unlimited amount of KeePass datbases with an unlimited amount of OneDrives.
+It allows you to synchronize an unlimited amount of KeePass databases with an unlimited amount of OneDrives.
 So i.e. you can synchronize your personal KeePass database with your personal OneDrive and your work related KeePass with a OneDrive that is shared among your colleagues, if you wish.
+This way it's also easy to be able to access your same KeePass database from all of your Windows devices.

 - [Installation instructions](./Installaton%20Instructions.md)
 - [Configuration options](./Configuration.md)